What is the EU entry/exit system (EES)?

-The EU entry/exit system (EES) is a new digital border system that will change requirements for British citizens travelling to the Schengen area.
-It will affect UK (and other non-EU travellers) travelling to the 29 countries that are in the Schengen area.
+The EU entry/exit system (EES) is a new digital border system, which applies to British citizens travelling to the Schengen Area

-People of all ages will need to go through the EES checks.
-Children under 12 will not need to provide fingerprints, but they will need to have a facial scan taken.
+People of all ages need to go through the EES checks.
+Children under 12 do not need to provide fingerprints, but they do need to have a facial scan taken

 What is the Schengen Area?